hunterphillips/cv/README.md

 - Presented new portal and led technical demo at a company-hosted meetup for local developer community

 **Software Developer (Contract)** @ [Neurotargeting](https://www.linkedin.com/company/neurotargeting) _(May 2018 - June 2018)_
-Created an interface for physicians to monitor neural implant configurations, working in an AWS environment with PHP, MySQL
+Built an interface for physicians to monitor neural implant configurations, working in an AWS environment with PHP, MySQL

 **Software Analyst** @ [Digital Dream Forge QA](https://www.digitaldreamforge.com/) _(May 2017 - November 2017)_
 Team Lead QA testing on iOS and Android